-- a) The City of Vaughan shall ensure that all development within the "Corporate Centre Corridor" designation is consistent with the design guidelines identified within the Vaughan Corporate Centre Urban Design Guidelines for application to the lands designated "Corporate Centre Node". - b) Built Form: - The proportion of the ground floor coverage of buildings should be maximized and building height should create a street space scaled to the pedestrian; - ii) Buildings should be designed to front all adjacent streets to provide interest and comfort at ground level for pedestrians; and, - iii) Street related development and continuous frontages should be provided along Avenue Seven and the arterial, collector and local roads. - c) Avenue Seven:
+- the street network should create development blocks that are typically a maximum of 100 metres by 200 metres in size; - ii) the proportion of the ground floor coverage of buildings should be maximized and building height should create a street space scaled to the pedestrian; - that are typically a maximum of 100 metres by 200 metres in size; - buildings should be designed to front all adjacent streets to provide interest and comfort at ground level for pedestrians; and, - v) street related development and continuous frontages should be provided along Avenue Seven and the arterial, collector and local roads.

+3. Avenue Seven:

-- i) Within the "Corporate Centre Corridor" designation, Avenue Seven should be transformed to reflect its new role as a multi-purpose urban street, which is both a transportation corridor and a pedestrian oriented place; and, - ii) Avenue Seven should be designed to accommodate a wide range of uses and users.
+- i) Avenue Seven should be transformed to reflect its new role as a multipurpose urban street, which is both a transportation corridor and a pedestrian oriented place; and, - ii) Avenue Seven should be designed to accommodate a wide range of uses and users.